Space-Ed/junglejs/README.md

 G-nodes have 3 parts:

 - Component: |   the compositional structure of what is generated.
-- Form:      |   the processes applied at each stage and description of state.
+- Form:      |   a description of how the node behaves, through Tractors and other properties.
-- Context:   |   the items of state modified by and informing the aforementioned processes.
+- Context:   |   the items of state modified by and informing the results of Tractors.
+Appears as _this_.

 each part is represented by an object argument